kalanUM/computer_seminar_presentations/topics/1_intro/PITCHME.md

 In other filesystems, the salt container keeps a **pointer** to the first granule only.
 Each granule then keeps a **pointer** to the _next_ granule.

-Both are (usually) done "behind the scenes" -- all we users see is the file.
+Both are (usually) done "behind the scenes" -- all we users "see" is the file.